harness/developer-hub/docs/platform/tags/tags.md

 ## Review: Tag scope

-Tags can be added to Harness applications and the following application components:
+You can add tags to Harness applications and the following application components:

 * Service
 * Environment